-On September 20, 2023, the Company announced that it has completed a non-brokered private placement of 2,841,325 units at a price of \$0.25 per unit for gross proceeds of \$710,331.
-Each unit consists of one common share and one transferable share purchase warrant.
-Each warrant entitles the holder to purchase one additional share at a price of \$0.50 per share for a period of two years.
+1. On June 6, 2024, the Company announced a non-brokered private placement of up to 3,000,000 units at a price of \$0.10 per share for gross proceeds of up to \$300,000 (the "Offering").
+Each unit will consist of one common share and one transferable warrant exercisable at a price of \$0.25 per share for a period of three years from the closing of the Offering.
+The proceeds from the Offering will be used towards public company expenditures such as audit, accounting and filing fees, working capital and general corporate purposes.